 This is also the goal of the modern positive psychology movement.
 Researchers have defined character strengths as positive, trait-like capacities for thinking, feeling, and behaving in ways that benefit oneself and others.
 The development of one’s character strengths shows strong correlations with components related to well-being such as self-acceptance, purpose, mastery and mental health.

-The Values in Action Institute has identified six categories of human character: wisdom, courage, humanity, justice, temperance and transcendence.
+The Values in Action Institute on Character has identified six categories of human character: wisdom, courage, humanity, justice, temperance and transcendence.
 Each of the 24 character strengths they have identified fall into one of these categories.
 Click here to visit the Values in Action website page on the 24 character strengths.

 It’s interesting, relevant, and fun!